rainlab/user-plugin/README.md

 ## Plugin Settings

-This plugin creates a Settings menu item, found by navigating to **Settings > Users > User settings**.
+This plugin creates a Settings menu item, found by navigating to **Settings > Users > User Settings**.
 This page allows the setting of common features, described in more detail below.

 #### Registration